Why Regrets Are a Waste of Time

 After you’ve spent some time analyzing what went wrong, now make a plan to help you succeed next time.
 Often, this will have to do with changing your habits, something we will go into more detail on in tomorrow’s post.

 There’s a famous French singer called Edith Piaf whose biggest hit was called ‘Non, je ne regrette rien’ (no, I don’t regret anything).
 The song is about having peace with your past and not spending time having regrets.
-If you’re making New Year’s Resolutions anyway, why not decide to make this your motto for 2012?
+If you’re making New Year’s Resolutions anyway, why not decide to make this your motto for the new year?
 Non, je ne regrette rien…